 Motion By: Michael Ilardi, President 2nd by: Roger Crook, 1st VP

 Discussion: Went through E-board and Attorney.
 Should this be run through Legal & ByLaws?
 Board would like to take a few weeks and revisit in September.
 Some didn’t have enough time to review this.
 Also asked to revise social media policy to be a total communication policy, not just a social media policy.
 Repercussions for board members violating this policy?
 Concerns on how to decipher between personal beliefs and representing POA.
 Alyssa would like to contribute to the development media policy.
 This was not brought up in Legal and Bylaws or Marketing Committees.
-The need for this was identified by Eboard.
+The need for this was identified by E-board.

 Motion Withdrawn